 How does your state compare?

-Tobacco use remains a leading cause of preventable death and disease in the United States and in Vermont.
+Tobacco use remains the leading cause of preventable death and disease in the United States and in Vermont.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Vermont's elected officials:

 Vermont Facts